 Instructions

-- Add 2 tablespoon olive oil to a cast-iron skillet or heavy-bottom saute pan and brown the meat on all sides for 3 to 5 minutes.Pro tip - Do not crowd the pan.
+- Sear - Add 2 tablespoon olive oil to a skillet or heavy-bottom sauté pan and brown the meat on all sides for 3 to 5 minutes.Pro tip - Do not crowd the pan.
 If necessary do this in batches.
-Remove and keep warm
+Remove and keep warm while you do the next batch.3 tablespoon Olive oil

-- Cover and cook on low heat for 2 hours stirring occasionally to prevent sticking at the bottom.
-Add ¼ to ½ cup of water as necessary to prevent it from burning on the bottom.
-Garnish wit fresh parsley.
-Pro tip - This dish has a thick sauce so don't add too much water during cooking.
+- Stovetop - Continue to cook on low heat for 2 hours stirring occasionally to prevent sticking at the bottom.
+Pro tip - Add ¼ to ½ cup of water as necessary to prevent it from burning on the bottom.

-- Cover the slow cooker or crockpot and let cook on low for 6 hours or on high for 4 hours or until the meat is fork-tender.
-Pro tip - The disadvantage of cooking in a slow cooker usually is too much gravy.
-You can remove the meat from the slow cooker and continue to cook the gravy on medium-high heat until most of it is evaporated.
+- Slow Cooker - Transfer all the contents to the slow cooker or crockpot.
+Cover and let cook on low for 6 hours or on high for 4 to 5 hours or until the meat is fork-tender.
+Pro tip - If you have excess liquid drain the liquid in a saucepan and simmer on medium-high until reduced.
+Then, add it back to the pan.¼ cup Parsley

 Creamy Polenta

-- Use a wooden spoon and stir the water creating a gentle swirl.
-Keep stirring and adding the polenta in a gentle stream (this will avoid lumps)
+- Combine - In a deep sauté pan boil the water with salt and pepper.
+Lower the heat to medium so it's not a rolling boil.
+Use a wooden spoon and stir the water creating a gentle swirl.
+Keep stirring and adding the polenta in a gentle stream (this will avoid lumps)1 cup Polenta / yellow cornmeal, ½ teaspoon Kosher salt, ¼ teaspoon White pepper powder, 4 cups Water

-- Once all the polenta is in lower the heat to an absolute simmer.
-Cover and let cook for 45 minutes stirring well every 10 minutes.
+- Simmer - Once all the polenta is in lower the heat to an absolute simmer.
+Cover and let cook for 30 minutes stirring well every 10 minutes.

-- When cooked it will be thick and creamy.
+- Finish - When cooked it will be thick and creamy.
 Add the butter and Parmesan - stir it in well.
-Cover and let sit for 10 minutes before you serve.Pro tip - Polenta thickens further after cooking so don't worry if it appears looser than as shown in the images below.
+Cover and let sit for 10 minutes before you serve.Pro tip - Polenta thickens further after cooking so don't worry if it appears looser than as shown in the images below.2 - 4 tablespoon Butter, 2 - 4 tablespoon Parmesan

 Recipe Notes & Tips